onuralpszr/android-rust-template-app/README.md

 cargo ndk -t arm64-v8a -o ../app/src/main/jniLibs/  build
 ```

-or build for all archictures
+or build for all architectures

 ```console
 cd rustlib